 Stallone immediately used the money to buy back his dog — for a whopping $15,000 — proving that: a) some opportunistic person took advantage of the actor’s windfall; b) Stallone really loved that pooch; and c) dogs may be the world’s greatest financial investment!

 Rocky was made for $1,000,000; pretty cheap even for 1976.
 The movie proved both a critical and popular success.
 It won the Oscar for Best Picture, and grossed over $200,000,000.
 Not bad.
 And Stallone, the down and out actor, the unknown quantity who kept slugging it out for what he believed in, received two Academy Award nominations that year, for Best Actor and Best Dramatic Screenplay.
 Stallone went the distance with his dream.
-The actor can say, just as his Rocky character shouts it from the ring at the movie’s end: “I did it!”
+The actor can say, just as his Rocky character shouts it from the ring at the end of Rocky II, “I did it!”

 Don’t give up!
 And if you have deep convictions about a project, then don’t give in!
 “Keep standing firm in your faith.
 Keep on being courageous and strong.”
 (1 Corinthians 16:13 ISV) “I can do all things through Christ who strengthens me.”
 (Philippians 4:13 Jubilee Bible 2000)